ESU LOIRE VALLEY NEWS

 NATIONAL PUBLIC SPEAKING COMPETITION

-The National Competition for 2025 will take place in the Salons at the Assemblée Nationale, Paris, during the afternoon of Saturday 5 April.
+The National Competition for 2025 took place in the Salons at the Assemblée Nationale, Paris, during the afternoon of Saturday 5 April.

 The regional competition 2025 took place 15 March 2025, and the lycées involved were: the Lycées Emmanuel Mounier, Joachim du Bellay, and Saint Benoît, in Angers, the Lycée Dom Sortais in Beaupréau-en-Mauges, and the Lycée Saint-Louis in Saumur.
 The theme was: “We know what we are, but not what we may be”.